 The best way to become familiar with a new city is to do some exploring!
 Our Omaha movers know that a lot of people have uncertainty about moving and want to help our customers feel right at home after a move.
-We have listed some things to see in Omaha that will not only get you acquainted with your new city but also get you out of the house!
+We have listed some Omaha attractions that will not only get you acquainted with your new city but also get you out of the house!

 Let our team of professionals handle the heavy lifting and unpacking for you.
-We offer the best packing services in Omaha so that you can spend time enjoying your new home instead of worry about settling in.
-Our packing services also include the option for our movers to unpack for you!
+We offer the best packing services in Omaha so that you can spend time enjoying your new home instead of worrying about settling in.
+Our packing services also include everything you need to get settled in.
 Have heavy furniture you’re moving with?
 We can take care of having it reassembled for you.

-Our residential movers in Nebraska have a passion for moving and people.
+Our residential movers in Omaha have a passion for moving and people.
 At All My Sons Moving & Storage, we not only aim to provide our customers with the best move but to help them feel comfortable as well.
-We have put together some things to see in Omaha we think you will enjoy.
+We have put together some Omaha attractions we think you will enjoy.
 Learn some of the history and visit the best places to get a bite to eat while you explore your new home!

 Visit The Bob.

-First on the list of things to see in Omaha is The Bob Kerrey Pedestrian Bridge.
-“The Bob” is roughly 3,000 feet long and crosses the Missouri River, making for the perfect sight-seeing spot.
+First on the list of Omaha attractions is The Bob Kerrey Pedestrian Bridge.
+“The Bob” is roughly 3,000 feet long and crosses the Missouri River, making for the perfect sightseeing spot.
 Whether you want to walk, bike, or jog, The Bob provides an ultimate view of Omaha.
-Visitors can even take children to Omaha Plaza found at the base of the bridge to play with the water jets.
+Visitors can even take children to Omaha Plaza, found at the base of the bridge, to play with the water jets.